TeleworkInc/gdev/README.md

 The **executable** output is generated from the **universal** target.
-While **universal** specifies exports that can be `import`'d and `require`'d, `exe.js` is the most compressed version of this module which exports nothing and aims to only produce the same *side effects* as the `exports/universal.js`.
-What this means is that the codebase is boiled down to only *what would actually execute* in the JS runtime when `universal.js` is run.
+While **universal** specifies exports that can be `import`'d and `require`'d, `exe.js` is the most compressed version of this module which exports nothing and aims to only produce the same *side effects* as the `exports/universal.js`, removing any unused code, mangling variable names, and so on.

 For example: